Shubham189/ChunML.github.io/_posts/2016-12-11-Sequence-To-Sequence.md

 ![ix_to_word](/images/projects/sequence-to-sequence/ix_to_word.png)

-As I told you above, don't forget to confirm that the word "ZERO" always be the first element before moving to the next step!
+As I told you above, don't forget to confirm that the word **ZERO** always be the first element before moving to the next step!

 Our next step is pretty simple which is creating the word-to-index dictionary from the array above, so all we need is just a single line of code!